 Lack of load lifters

 Good friends, food, views, and gear are critical for peak enjoyment while spending weeks at a time hiking a long trail.
 We found the Hyperlite Mountain Gear Unbound 40 to be our best ally when looking for an almost perfect pack for the long haul.
-The extremely durable and water-resistant DCF pack material means you don't have to worry about acute gear malfunction leaving you stranded several states in.
+The extremely durable and water-resistant DCH pack material means you don't have to worry about acute gear malfunction leaving you stranded several states into your long trail.
 The embedded foam padding, internal shaped stay, and hip belt all work in consonance to support moving the weight of your loaded pack and distributing it off your tired shoulders.
+“This is one of the most comfortable packs to shoulder at the beginning of a long carry,” lauds our lead tester.
 The massive exterior center and side pockets allow you to carry much of the gear you'll use throughout the day outside the main pack compartment.
 A sneaky bottom-of-the-pack stash pocket gives you a few more liters of storage.

-Comfort, carrying-ability, and convenience come at a cost, and for the Unbound 40, it's a few more ounces being registered on the scale when compared to some of the other packs we'd consider when going off the map for a few weeks.
+Comfort, carrying-ability, and convenience come at a cost.
+For the Unbound 40, it's a few more ounces on the scale when compared to some of the other packs we'd consider when going off the map for a few weeks.
 The main culprit is the more durable 150-denier polymer face fabric that adds so much insurance against downpours and abrasive rocks.
 Another is just how many useful, voluminous pockets you'll find on the Unbound 40.
-If you don't need such carrying capacity yourself, it would be better to look for a more minimalist pack that utilizes lighter materials.
+If you don't need so much carry capacity, look for a more minimalist pack that utilizes lighter materials.
 But for us, these included features stopped us from having a frustration-fueled meltdown on the trail more than a few times and allowed us to persevere to our next resupply smiling.
+“For long-distance trips, the exceptional carrying capacity and the weight transfer to my hips make the Unbound 40 a winner,” confides our lead tester.
 Try out the Ultralight Adventure Equipment Ultra Circuit for another long-distance trail-worthy pack with great storage capacity, comfort, and durability.

 We took advantage of the local spring runoff to do an impromptu field test of the Unbound 40's water resistance.
 After our misogi cleansing, we found the contents of the main compartment to be relatively dry, thanks to the waterproof DCF, taped seams, and our triple folding the roll top.